duttm/Multiscale-Multiresolution-CG-Models-for-Peptoids/P3/Plumed/README.md

 # Why is Plumed required?

-Plumed is needed to operate an enhanced sampling technique known as metadynamics.
-The omega dihedral in a peptoid backbone, i.e., Calpha - Carbonyl_carbon- Nitrogen - Calpha needs to sample cis and trans isomerization states.
+Plumed is used to implement an enhanced sampling technique known as Metadynamics.
+Why do we need MetaD? :The omega dihedral in a peptoid backbone, i.e., Calpha - Carbonyl_carbon- Nitrogen - Calpha needs to sample cis and trans isomerization states.
 A unbiased MD simulation cannot do so within a reasonable amount of time.
-Metadynamics helps in sampling both cis and trans states of the omega dihedral within a minimum of 20 ns.
+MetaD helps in sampling both cis and trans states of the omega dihedral within a minimum of 20 ns.

-The metadynamic potentials are not only limited to the omega dihedrals.
-They are also applied on the psi,phi and dihedral angles.
+The MetaD potentials are not only limited to the omega dihedrals.
+They are also applied on the psi,phi and side chain dihedral angles (guided by the procedure described by Ferguson et al).

 Since all these dihedrals needs to be indexed by their serial IDs, a script is required.

 I have made meta_file_generator.py.